Gradius Gaiden: Gameplay

-Gradius Gaiden is a horizontal-scrolling shooter game.
-Players control one of four different starships — the Vic Viper, Lord British, Jade Knight and Falchion β — in their mission to eradicate the Bacterian army before they destroy the planet Gradius.
+Gradius Gaiden is a horizontally scrolling shooter game where the player controls one of four different starships — the Vic Viper, Lord British, Jade Knight and Falchion β — in their mission to eradicate the Bacterian army before they destroy the planet Gradius.
 Gameplay itself remains relatively the same compared to previous installments; the player must complete each of the game's stages while shooting down enemies and avoiding collision with either them, their projectiles, or the terrain.
 Some enemies drop glowing Power Capsules when destroyed, which when collected will highlight a weapon on the player's "Power Meter", located at the bottom corner of the screen.
 Collecting additional Power Capsules will give the player access to better, stronger weapons.
 These weapons include missiles, a double shot, lasers, and glowing orbs known as "Options" that follow the player and will fight alongside them.

 Gaiden features many new additions to the core gameplay.
 It was the first game in the series to include two-player simultaneous play.
 Each of the player's four ships feature their own unique set of weapons; the Vic Viper features the standard Gradius arsenal of weapons; the Lord British features the Ripple Laser from Salamander and a pulsating shot named the "Disruptor"; the Jade Knight has a "Circle Laser" that creates deadly rings surrounding it; the Falchion β has a powerful "Black Hole Bomb" projectile that will suck in any enemies it comes into contact with.
 At the start of the game, the player can modify the placement of items in their Power Meter to their liking; for instance, the Options can be moved to the very front of their meter, requiring only one Power Capsule.
 Two new shields were added; the Guard, which makes the player invulnerable to terrain, and the Limit, which gives the player full invincibility for three seconds.